taborda-cws-prototype/cws-parent-portal/us-digital-services-playbook/us-digital-services-playbook-details.md

 :------------- |:-------------
 Choose software frameworks that are commonly used by private-sector companies creating similar services | We selected modern open source frameworks and tools (Angular.js, Bootstrap, Java, Jersey, Jackson, Hibernate ORM, PostreSQL).  *(2i)*
 Whenever possible, ensure that software can be deployed on a variety of commodity hardware types| Our prototype is deployed in Linux/Docker - it will deploy the same on a variety of hardware platforms.
 The UI was developed and tested to work on multipe devices using a responsive design. *(2h)*
 Ensure that each project has clear, understandable instructions for setting up a local development environment, and that team members can be quickly added or removed from projects | We developed clear and understandable setup and deployment instructions.
+The deployment process is simplified using Docker Composer.
-Consider open source software solutions at every layer of the stack | Our entire applicaiotn stack is open source. *(2i)* **Key Questions** |**Answers**
+Consider open source software solutions at every layer of the stack | Our entire application stack is open source. *(2i)* **Key Questions** |**Answers**
 What is your development stack and why did you choose it? | Our stack is: Bootstrap, Javascript, Angular, jQuery, SASS, Font-awesome, JAWT, Guava, Gulp, WAVE, NGINX, Java, Dropwizard, Jetty, Jersey, Jackson, Hibernate ORM, Gradle, Flyway, PostgreSQL, GitHub, Jenkins, Docker, Protractor, Jasmine, Junit 4, and Mockito.
+Which databases are you using and why did you choose them? | We selected PostgreSQL due its large feature base and open source licensing.
+We elected to utilize a RDBMS as this data structure is conducive for both application functions and reporting needs typically encountered within HHS based applications.
-Which databases are you using and why did you choose them? | PostgreSQL How long does it take for a new team member to start developing? | Less than an hour
+How long does it take for a new team member to start developing? | Less than an hour.

 ## Play 9: Deploy in a flexible hosting environment
 We deployed to Amazon Web Services (AWS), which supports all of these aspects.  *(2j)*

 **Checklist** |**What we did**
 :------------- |:-------------
-Resources are provisioned on demand | AWS
+Resources are provisioned on demand | Resources are provisioned in our IaaS through a console and API.
-Resources scale based on real-time user demand | AWS Resources are provisioned through an API | AWS Resources are available in multiple regions| AWS
+Resources scale based on real-time user demand |  Through the use of the AWS load balancer auto-scaling to meet real-time user demand can be configured.
+Resources are provisioned through an API | Our continuous integration automation integrates with AWS API for provisioning and configuration.
+Resources are available in multiple regions| Our prototype application is deployed in an AWS environment in Oregon.
+The data center has access points in numerous locations across the United States for WAN performance.
+In an actual production deployment resources can be deployed to multiple regions (data center) depending on availability requirements.
-We only pay for resources we use | AWS
+We only pay for resources we use | Our environment costs are based on per minute metering.
+Resources can be quickly scaled up or down depending on operating and development environment needs.
-Static assets are served through a content delivery network | AWS Application is hosted on commodity hardware| AWS
+Static assets are served through a content delivery network | We did not configure a content delivery network (CDN) for the prototype due to the low user load.
+Amazon AWS provides for the deployment of a CDN through its numerous edge network points.
+Application is hosted on commodity hardware| AWS utilizes an underlying commodity hardware based infrastructure.
+Our Linux and Docker based deployment allows deployment on commodity hardware and desktop platorms.
 **Key Questions** |**Answers**
+Where is your service hosted? | The prototype is hosted in Amazon Web Services (AWS) US-EST-2 (Oregon) data center.
+What hardware does your service use to run? | As an IaaS consumers are abstracted from the underlying hardware.
+AWS utilizes engineered infrastructure based on commodity servers.
+What is the demand or usage pattern for your service? | TBD in future sprint(s) What happens to your service when it experiences a surge in traffic or load? | In an actual production environment, we would configure auto-scaling to add server during a surge and remove them as workload is reduced.
+How much capacity is available in your hosting environment? | AWS provides an extremely large capacity within reach Region (data center).
+Large scale applications (e.g. NetFlix) utilize AWS.
+Amazon also provides for scalability by deploying application across Regions.
-Where is your service hosted? | Amazon Web Services (AWS) What hardware does your service use to run? | All Virtual Servers; IaaS abstracts underlying hardware What is the demand or usage pattern for your service? | TBD in future sprint(s) What happens to your service when it experiences a surge in traffic or load? | Autoscales How much capacity is available in your hosting environment? | Virtually unlimited How long does it take you to provision a new resource, like an application server? | Minutes How have you designed your service to scale based on demand? | Datadog monitoring triggers autoscaling when predertimined thresholds are reached
+How long does it take you to provision a new resource, like an application server? | Minutes How have you designed your service to scale based on demand? | Datadog monitoring triggers autoscaling when predertimined thresholds are reached
 How are you paying for your hosting infrastructure (e.g., by the minute, hourly, daily, monthly, fixed)? | Metered by minute Is your service hosted in multiple regions, availability zones, or data centers? | Multiple availability zones: US-WEST-2B & US-WEST-2C
 In the event of a catastrophic disaster to a datacenter, how long will it take to have the service operational? | A single datacenter outage will not affect the operation of the application
-What data redundancy do you have built into the system, and what would be the impact of a catastrophic data loss? | Clustered *RDS*???
+What data redundancy do you have built into the system, and what would be the impact of a catastrophic data loss? | Our PostgreSQL database is replicated across AWS Availability Zones via the Relational Database Services.
+Failure of a single Availability Zone does not affect system availabilty or create data loss.
 How often do you need to contact a person from your hosting provider to get resources or to fix an issue? | Resources are provisioned through a self-service portal and autoscaling.
 Fix support support is available as needed, but has not been necessary in our experience.

 ## Play 10: Automate testing and deployments